A Comprehensive Guide To Making Fashion Statements With Bright Colors

 Three outfit ideas styled with bright colors for work, casual and evening looks

-For casual days, denim especially skinny jean is your best friend.
+On casual days, denim, especially skinny jean, is your best friend.
 A bright top with jeans feels relaxed but still put together.
 It’s one of the easiest ways to wear color without overthinking it.

 When color is the focus, everything else can stay clean and simple.